 gcloud container clusters update [CLUSTER_NAME] \ --no-enable-basic-auth

-Conceal node metadata (Beta)
+Protect node metadata

 Some practical attacks against Kubernetes rely on access to the VM's metadata server to extract the node’s credentials.

-To learn more about metadata concealment, see Protecting Cluster Metadata.
+To learn more, see Protecting Cluster Metadata.

-Restrict Pod permissions with a Pod Security Policy (Beta)
+Restrict Pod Permissions with a Pod Security Policy (Beta)

 By default, Pods in Kubernetes can operate with capabilities beyond what they require.
 You should constrain the Pod's capabilities to only those required for that workload.